sebsto/amplify-ios-workshop/MOB304/instructions/content/30_add_authentication/20_client_code.md

 What did we add ?

+- line 9-10 : we import Amplify libraries

-- we moved `userData` object to `AppDelegate` to be able to access it from anywhere in the app.
+- line 15 : we move `userData` object from `SceneDelegate` to `AppDelegate` to be able to access it from anywhere in the app (we'll delete it from `SceneDelegate` in a minute)

+- line 20-24 : we initialize Amplify

-- we added an `AWSMobileClient.addUserStateListener` to listen for changes in authentication status.
-That code updates the `isSignedIn` flag inside the `userData` object.
+- line 31-63 :  we add an `Amplify.Hub.listen(to: .auth)` switch statement to listen for changes in authentication status.
+That code calls `self.updateUI()` to update the `isSignedIn` flag inside the `userData` object.
 SwiftUI will automatically trigger a user interface refresh when the state of this object changes.
 You can learn more about SwiftUI binding in [the SwiftUI documentation](https://developer.apple.com/documentation/swiftui/state_and_data_flow).

-- we addedd an `authenticateWithDropinUI()` method to trigger the UI flow using Amplify's [drop in component](https://aws-amplify.github.io/docs/ios/authentication).

-- we added an `authenticateWithHostedUI()` method to trigger the UI flow using Cognito's [hosted web user interface](https://aws.amazon.com/premiumsupport/knowledge-center/cognito-hosted-web-ui/). (not used during this workshop)
+- line 116 : we add an `authenticateWithHostedUI()` method to trigger the UI flow using Cognito's [hosted web user interface](https://aws.amazon.com/premiumsupport/knowledge-center/cognito-hosted-web-ui/).

-- we added a `signOut()` method to sign the user out.
+- line 130 : we add a `signOut()` method to sign the user out.

 Before proceeding to the next steps, **build** (&#8984;B) the project to ensure there is no compilation error.